esa/nanosat-mo-framework/README.md

 In order to produce independently runnable Java executables (JAR artifacts with dependencies), use `mvn install -P assembly-with-dependencies`.

-Note that Maven `install` goal deploys artifacts to the local repository.
-If desired, `package` goal can be used just to build and package artifacts.
+## SDK and examples

-More documentation on SDK Package building and usage is available under [sdk](sdk) directory.
+More documentation about code examples, SDK packaging and usage is available under [sdk](sdk) directory.

 # Source Code
 The source code of the NanoSat MO Framework can be found on [GitHub].